Jencken-Wang/PictureRepository/README.md

 # PictureRepository
-use this repository to story Markdown picture
+use this repository to store Markdown picture